VincNL/Arduino-LEGO_car/README - Installation guide.md

-I used MIT App Inventor 2 to build the Android app - you can download, see how I built it and edit it here: ai2.appinventor.mit.edu/?galleryId=6008569739345920
+I used MIT App Inventor 2 to build the Android app - you can download, see how I built it and edit it here: ai2.appinventor.mit.edu/?galleryId=6008569739345920 *you need to pair your android device to the HC-05 module so you can connect via the app

 Wiring: